Jesus the Man: Content

 The central thesis of the book is that "Jesus was the leader of a radical faction of Essene priests.
 He was not of virgin birth.
 He did not die on the Cross.
 He married Mary Magdalene, fathered a family, and later divorced.
 He died sometime after AD 64".
 From the New Testament gospels and Dead Sea Scrolls, Thiering constructs a new history of early Christianity which she contends was hidden in pesher coding.
 Thiering finds that the biography of Jesus hidden in the New Testament shows him to have been born in Qumran, an Essene community beside the Dead Sea, in March, 7 BC.
 Robert E. Van Voorst summarizes Thiering's account of the life of Jesus as follows:

-Jesus's distinctive ideas arose from the Essenes.
+Thiering says Jesus's distinctive ideas arose from the Essenes.
 In March, 17 AD, he was initiated at the age of 23, and took a political stance in favor of his spiritual "father", Annas the high priest, "who taught peace with Rome and the promotion of Gentiles".
 He was rebaptized by John the Baptist in March, 29 AD.
 Thiering says that John is identical to the Essene Teacher of Righteousness, praised in the Dead Sea Scrolls.
 Jesus soon split from John, becoming one of the leaders of a party "called the Twelve Apostles", some of whom (including Judas Iscariot and Simon Magus) were zealots and others (including Jesus), pacifists.
 Because of his opposition to John, Jesus is referred to the Dead Sea Scrolls as the Wicked Priest.
 Thiering examines each of the miracles in the New Testament and finds in them nothing miraculous, but rather events marking turning points in the history of "the Fig Tree", as the movement was called.

 Thiering sees Jesus as a prominent member of the Essene movement.
 His prominence derived from his descent from the Davidic kingship, as well as the efforts of his great grandfather, said to have been Hillel the Great, and his grandfather, Heli, to establish schools of religious instruction for Jews of the Diaspora.
 Unlike Simon Magus, the second most important figure in the New Testament according to Thiering, Jesus was a pacifist.
 He opposed the zealots, calling for a reform and renewal of religion.
 This would lead to a Jewish empire which would overrule the Roman Empire by its appeal to reason and morality.